The table tennis table market is growing worldwide with Yasaka, | ExBulletin

 Definition:

-Table tennis is a popular sport involving the two players or two teams of two players each, the equipment includes a table tennis top and a hollow ball.
+Table tennis is a popular sport involving two players or two teams of two players each, the equipment includes a table tennis table and a hollow ball.
 The blade is made of wood and covered with rubber.
 The grip is supplied according to the player’s need.
-The goal is to hit the ball on the other side of the net and move it forward and backward.
+The goal is to hit the ball on the other side of the net and move it back and forth.
 Table tennis is popular in Asia and its popularity in other countries is on the rise, fueling the table tennis market.

 The global table tennis table market segments and market data are detailed below: